twanvl/ttie/README.md

 Usage
 -----

-The implementation comes with a REPL:
+The implementation comes with a REPL and an interpreter:

     $ cabal build
-    $ dist/tie examples/Prelude.ttie
+    $ dist/tie examples/Lemmas

 The unit tests from Tests.hs are also instructive